 - Skin and soft tissue infections

-Fellows rotate for four weeks in the travel & tropical medicine clinic to learn about pre-travel management and post-travel evaluation in a traveler who returns ill.
-The tropical medicine experience may be supplemented with a rotation in Republic of the Philippines.
+Fellows rotate for four weeks in the Travel and Tropical Medicine Clinic to learn about pre-travel management and post-travel evaluation in a traveler who returns ill.
+The tropical medicine experience may be supplemented with a rotation in the Republic of the Philippines.

-Fellows also receive infection control didactic and hands-on experience during these four weeks and are expected to complete the Infectious Diseases Society of America's online Infection Control Course during this time.
+Fellows also receive infection control and antimicrobial stewardship didactic and hands-on experience during these four weeks and are expected to complete the Infectious Diseases Society of America's online Infection Control Course during this time.

 During the three-year fellowship, trainees participate in regular continuity clinics in the ambulatory setting, including: